er1kb/distinction/README.md

 Some things to consider before diving into the examples:
 * The quality of your predictions depends on the quality of training and prediction data.
 Specific categories yield a lot better prediction error than general ones.
 Use categories that are somewhat coherently expressed and not too broad.
 For example, _recycling_ and _energy\_consumption_ are more useful in this respect than _sustainability_.
 The latter is an emergent phenomenon that should be inferred from its subcategories.
 Our use case may be to identify all texts that are related to _sustainability_, but doing so directly would yield a much higher error rate due to greater variability in the data.
 * If possible, train and predict at the sentence level, not on entire paragraphs.
 In the real world, text is rarely homogenous.
 For example, a review may have sentences that can be considered positive, negative or somewhere in between.
 Sentences are the best semantic unit, as hinted by the term "sentence transformer".
-Tools provided [here](#split-and-combine-records) and [here](#set-up-a-prediction-pipeline) allow you to predict sentences and then aggregate the general tendency.
+Tools provided [here](#split-and-combine-records) and [here](#set-up-a-prediction-pipeline-for-continuous-data-streams) allow you to predict sentences and then aggregate the general tendency.
 * Input data is an iterable (list/generator/tuple) of dicts.
-Export from your favourite dataset library using polars.DataFrame.[to\_dicts()](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.to_dicts.html) or pandas.DataFrame.[to\_dict('records')](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_dict.html).
+Export from your favourite dataframe library using polars.DataFrame.[to\_dicts()](https://docs.pola.rs/api/python/stable/reference/dataframe/api/polars.DataFrame.to_dicts.html) or pandas.DataFrame.[to\_dict('records')](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_dict.html).
 * Results are returned as generators where possible to allow for lazy computation (as needed).
 To get a regular list back, you need to put the generator in a list and [unpack](https://www.geeksforgeeks.org/convert-generator-object-to-list-in-python/) it with an asterisk, eg __predictions = [\*predictions]__.
 The lazy nature of generators also means that no computation is done until you unpack the generator or call next() on it to yield the first element.

 ### Set up and use a binary Classifier for independent variables